-Our roadside assistance experts know traveling Moms breakdown every day.
+Our car insurance experts know traveling moms break down every day.
 So, I decided to find out what the smartest and safest roadside practices are.
 Who better to ask than folks with decades of experience in roadside troubles?
 Here’s what I wish I had known that day:

-The best place is a well populated and well-lit one.
+The best place is a well-populated and well-lit one.
 Turn on your hazard lights and headlights- your goal is to make yourself as visible as possible.
-Make a note of your location with cross streets, landmarks, and mile markers or exit numbers if you’re on a highway.
+Make a note of your location with cross streets, landmarks, mile markers, or exit numbers if you’re on a highway.
 Send your location to a friend or family member.

 There’s no one right answer here.
-Exercise caution and follow your mom gut on this one.
+Exercise caution and follow your mom intuition.
 Our experts say it’s usually safer to stay in the car, especially with young children.
-Trying to keep it together on the side of a busy road with 4 children under the age of 6, or one really rambunctious 2-year-old is dangerous.
+Trying to keep it together on the side of a busy road with 4 children under the age of 6 or one really rambunctious 2-year-old is dangerous.
 The weather may be very hot like it was in my case, or frigid cold.
 Another person may have stopped leaving you feeling uneasy.

 - Get out using the right-side doors (or those closest to the side of the road you’re on) even if it means climbing over seats